Half Marathon Course

 Located three blocks south of the Start Line, right past the Bayside Marketplace.
 The clear bag provided at packet pick-up must be used.
 See the gear check section below for more information.

-Port-o-lets and facilities will be located towards the front and back of the Start line and inside the American Airlines Arena (no bags permitted).
+Port-o-lets and facilities will be located towards the front and back of the Start line and inside the FTX Arena (no bags permitted).
 Two ADA restrooms will be located at 8th St. and Biscayne Boulevard.

 301 Biscayne Blvd.